OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX5/EX5.md

 [XSPIM-link]:http://www.cs.kent.edu/~durand/CS35101F06/Help/spimintro.html

 ## Poseidon Semantics
-Until now used the term semantics to describe legal and illegal programs.
-But a programming language semantics also describes the way a program is meant to be executed.
-What is the order of evaluation when a mathematical expression is computed?
-What is the explicit underlying mechanism that controls execution of while loops? etc.
-The following sections describe the Poseidon semantics with a multitude of running examples.
+The Poseidon semantics was thouroughly exaplained in the previous exercise, and is brought here again for completeness.
+The next sections describe it with a multitude of running examples.

 ### If and While Statements
 **If statements** behave similar to (practically) all programming languages: